-- Lumped Load: The details of the remaing load on the switchboard can be modeled as a lumped load.
-The % motor can be defined which shall be modeled as constant power load while remaining % of load shall be modeled as constant impedance load for the calculation.
+- Lumped Load: The details of the remaining load on the switchboard can be modeled as a lumped load.
+The % motor can be defined which shall be modeled as constant power load while the remaining % of load shall be modeled as constant impedance load for the calculation.

 The excel spreadsheet has 2 sheets as follows:

-- Sheet title “Preface” with notes explaining about the calculation spread sheet and the summary about the software and
+- Sheet title “Preface” with notes explaining the calculation spreadsheet and the summary about the software and

 - Sheet title ” Motor starting calculation” where actual data entry and calculations can be performed